aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

     # Define L3 network services organized by vrf.
     vrfs:
       # VRF name | Required
+      # vrf "default" is supported under network-services.
+Currently the supported options for "default" vrf are route-target,
+      # route-distinguisher settings, structured_config, raw_eos_cli in bgp and SVIs are the only supported interface type.
+      # Vlan-aware-bundles are supported as well inside default vrf.
+OSPF is not supported currently.
       < tenant_a_vrf_1 >:

         # VRF VNI | Optional (required if "vrf_id" is not set).